London Stock Exchange: Auction Periods (SETQx)

 SETSqx (Stock Exchange Electronic Trading Service – quotes and crosses) is a trading service for securities less liquid than those traded on SETS.

-The auction uncrossings are scheduled to take place at 8am, 9am, 11am, 2pm, and 4:35pm.
+The auction uncrossings are scheduled to take place at 8:00, 9:00, 11:00, 14:00, and 16:35.

-Holidays are currently: New Year's Day, Good Friday, Easter Monday, May Bank Holiday, Spring Bank Holiday, Summer Bank Holiday, Christmas Day, and Boxing Day.
-If New Year's Day, Christmas Day, and/or Boxing Day is on a weekend, the following working day is a holiday.
+Observed holidays are New Year's Day, Good Friday, Easter Monday, May Bank Holiday, Spring Bank Holiday, Summer Bank Holiday, Christmas Day, and Boxing Day.
+If New Year's Day, Christmas Day, and/or Boxing Day falls on a weekend, the following working day is observed as a holiday.